 Required as part of next year's first quarter Language Arts grade:

 CRICS high school and middle school students are required to choose two books from the reading list provided for their grade level (or one grade level up).
 This gives the student some freedom of choice within the parameters of reading options that will be beneficial to a student's academic future.
 After reading, students are required to present evidence that they have read and understand what they have read from the two selected books.
-This can be done in one of the following ways:
+This can be done in one of the 15 ways listed below.

 *Note* You can use a story chart to help you formulate your ideas as you plan your projects.
 The story chart is optional and will not be submitted to your LA teacher.